 Here are our most frequently-asked questions.
 If you don't find an answer to your question feel free to send us an email enquiry and we'll do our best to get back to you as soon as possible.

-Just sign in or register and you'll get step by step instructions on how to recycle.
+Just visit the recycling dashboard and you'll get step by step instructions on how to recycle.
 We'll give you different instructions depending on what type of cartridges you have.

 We've partnered with charity Trees for the Future so that for every cartridge we receive that we can reuse, we plant a tree on your behalf.
 Read more about Trees for the Future.